Which one do you think is better: single child or siblings?

 Kids raised with siblings have a great and natural understanding.
 They generally spend more time with each other than their parents, so their relationship is likely to last long.
 Not just that, they can shape up against each other’s personalities.
 Kids who grow up with their siblings tend to feel more secured during adulthood.
 They get to understand the value of relationships, love, and family at an early age.
 No wonder they have their different individualities.
 But at the same time, siblings help each other to boost up in any circumstances.
 The most interesting thing about sibling relationships is your children will be able to strengthen their communication skills by watching and listening to their siblings.
 The older siblings are like role models to younger ones.
 The more, the younger siblings observe their older siblings, the faster they will strengthen their own skills.

-Is it better to be the parents of the only child or siblings?
+Is it better to be the parents of the single child or siblings?

 No wonder there are a lot of pros and cons of being an only child.
 Especially when it comes to personal development.
 Having a sibling will make your children more selfless.
 Research suggests that having a sibling will help your child develop sympathy, but there are exceptions to this.
 But as parents, what do you think is better: having an only child or siblings?
 Yes, we understand parenting more than one child is a little more of a hardship for you than a struggle for the children for their attention.
 And the very first logical challenge that you have to meet is the expense and the exertions to satisfy both the children at the same time.
 The different age groups and different needs of the children further add to this difficulty.